Supporting men through difficulties in their mental and physical ill health, ultimately to prevent suicide.

 About us

 The Time for Action on Men's Health is Now!
 Way too many of our Father's, Brother's, Son's, Uncles, Cousin's and Friends are dying too young.
+ManHealth are calling for politicians and community leaders to take action to " Save our Men and Boys". #saveourmenandboys

-ManHealth are the only voluntary sector organisation using a proactive approach to address the crisis in men's health.
+ManHealth are the only voluntary sector organisation using a proactive approach to address the crisis in men's health we do this by running peer support groups in our communities and deliver talks, workshops and training where the men are.
 ManHealth enable men find or change direction in their lives and provide them the tools to thrive in their lives and become the best version of themselves.
-ManHealth provide workshops and training on health to empower businesses to engage men and drive change.
+Through support, collaboration, education, advocacy and accountability ManHealth enable men find or change direction in their lives.

 In 2024 ManHealth supported over 5,100 men and provided over 10,200 hours of free peer support.
 Our training directly reached 705 delegates.